 - 1. Student Organizations and student organization members must comply with the lawful order or reasonable request of an identified University official, any non-University law enforcement official, any non-University emergency responder, or any protective order. - 2.
 The Student Organization will not engage in, tolerate, or condone: - a.
-Providing false or misleading information by members of the Student Organization, or on behalf of the Student Organization to a University official, law enforcement official, paramedics, or other medical staff. - b.
+Providing false or misleading information by members of the Student Organization, or on behalf of the Student Organization to a University official, law enforcement official, paramedics, or other medical staff.
+This may include allowing an advisor, advocate, or legal representative to submit false or misleading information on behalf of the student organization. - b.
 Providing false or misleading information in a University and/or law enforcement investigation or hearing process. - c.
 Acts that disrupt the University student organization or student conduct process or other University investigation, adjudication, or resolution process.
 Examples may include, but are not limited to: attempting to coerce or influence a person regarding the reporting of a student or Student Organization conduct violation, or a person's participation in any conduct proceeding; avoiding or impeding communication in regard to a conduct proceeding; or actively disrupting a meeting or proceeding. - d.
 Informed participation in an event with another student organization and failing to take necessary actions to determine whether a Student Organization is currently on disciplinary probation, recognition is suspended with restrictive conditions, or the student organization has lost recognition. - e.
 Unreasonable disruption of peace, academic study, or sleep on or off campus. - f.
 Behavior which disrupts or obstructs student learning, instruction, research, administrative, or other University operations or previously scheduled or reserved on-campus activities. - g.
 Retaliation against another for making a report of conduct that may be in violation of this Code or other University policy, or participating in an investigation, process, or hearing.
 Making a report that is not made in good faith may be considered retaliation.
-See the Sex Discrimination and Sexual Misconduct policy for prohibited conduct defined as retaliation in that policy.
+See the Sex Discrimination and Sexual

+Misconduct policy for prohibited conduct defined as retaliation in that policy.